ShawnDriscoll/diceroll/docs/source/tutorial.rst

 The roll will return a list of percentages for 2-12 rolled.

-*Fixed in version 2.4.2*
+*New in version 2.4.2*

-D9 rolls are now in the range of 0 - 9 instead of 1 - 9.
+D09 rolls will generate a range of 0 - 9.

 *New in version 2.4.3*